 Choosing someone confident with public speaking and taking on the social aspects is a good idea.

 Jeff Lano, co-founder of Hola Weddings, suggests having someone that is naturally calm.
-“Your nervousness level can be pretty high on your big day, so you want a buddy that can calm you down and will not be adding to the stress.”
+Jeff said, “Your nervousness level can be pretty high on your big day, so you want a buddy that can calm you down and will not be adding to the stress.”

 Choosing someone level headed will keep you more relaxed and will bring you down to earth if a crisis were to arise.